 Screenings of pre-recorded filmed live performances (such as concerts or works of theatre), as well as live-streaming special event presentations such as sporting events, which cannot be pre-screened by Alberta Film Classification, are exempt from classification and viewers attend at their own risk.

 Q. Why does the classification on the home video release sometimes differ from the classification in the theatre?

-The Canadian classification affixed to videocassettes and DVDs is determined by averaging the classifications of five of the Canadian Film Classification boards; classifications from those boards may vary according to unique community standards in each province.
-The averaging is done by the Canadian Motion Picture Distributors Association, which is committed to providing Canadian classification information on video/DVD packaging for Canadian consumers
+The Canadian classification affixed to DVDs and Blu-Rays is determined by averaging the classifications of the five English-language Canadian Film Classification offices; classifications from these offices may vary according to unique community standards in each province.
+The averaging is done by the Motion Picture Association - Canada, which is committed to providing Canadian classification information on video/DVD/Blu-Ray packaging for Canadian consumers.

 Q. Who classifies television programming?

 Alberta Film Classification does not rate television programs, home video, or internet content.
 Television program classifications are provided by individual broadcasters according to guidelines set by the Canadian Action Group on Violence on Television.
 The classifications are designed for use with the V-chip technology available on current television models.

 Q. Why do some films have different classifications in other provinces?